 - The City Council unanimously approved the creation of a Racial Equity Commission and a Department of Diversity, Inclusion and Equity.
 The new commission and department will help in the City’s efforts to ensure racial equity is a core element of City government and Jackson is a better place to live for everyone.

 - The City Council reviewed a plan to allocate an additional $121,000 in federal funds toward helping residents with unpaid water bills.
-It will now go to the federal government for final approval.
 The City has seen an increase in residents unable to pay water bills since the start of the COVID-19 pandemic.

 - Improvements are coming to Loomis Park.
 The City Council voted to fund improvements to the park’s basketball courts with lighting and a new walkway.
 The council also approved using Community Development Block Grants to pay for a new roof for the Boos Community Center in Loomis Park.